lindison/3ohtemplates/install_plan.md

 Log into the OverCloud CEPH node using the head-admin
 Test the CEPH node (ceph health)

+## Check Cinder backends

+Source the overcloudrc credentials
+Check the Cinder backends in the /etc/cinder/cinder.conf
+Check the output of the cinder
+Check the quotas

 ## Install test glance image cirros

 Download the image and register the image with glance

+## Check MYSQL DB

+From controller01, sudo mysql
+Show databases
+Use glance
+Run a basic query to check uuid of glance images

+From controller02, sudo mysql
+Show databases; use glance
+Run a query to check uuid of glance images

+This should confirm mysql replication

 ## configure overcloud and run test

 Update the config-overcloud.sh script
+In presentation window, open Horizon dashboard and open Network Topology
 Run the config-overcloud.sh script